The Progressive Era

 The Progressive Era (1900—1920)

 It was during this brief interlude that America was completing its rapid shift from an agrarian to an urban society.
-This caused major anxiety among the country’s predominantly Yankee, Protestant middle class because it introduced “disturbing” changes in their society.
+This caused major anxiety among the country’s Northeastern, predominantly Protestant middle class because it introduced “disturbing” changes in their society.
 Large corporations and “trusts,” representing materialism and greed, were controlling more and more of the country’s finances.
 Immigrants from southeastern Europe — “dark-skinned” Italians and peasant Jews from Russia — were flocking to major industrial centers, competing for low wages and settling in the ethnic enclaves of tenement slums.
 Party bosses manipulated the political ignorance and desperation of the newcomers to advance their own party machines.
 To the native middle-class, these ills of society seemed to be escalating out of control.
 In the name of democratic ideals and social justice, progressives made themselves the arbiters of a “new” America in which the ideals of the founding fathers could find a place within the nation’s changing landscape.

 The progressives came from a long tradition of middle-class elites possessing a strong sense of social duty to the poor.
 The social hierarchy wherein blue-blooded, native stock was at the top and the poor along with the “darker-skinned” were at the bottom, was accepted by the elite.
 But inherent in their role as privileged members of society was a certain degree of responsibility for the less fortunate.
 Growing up in this social class, Eleanor Roosevelt